nit08/MyToken/README.md

 2. Compile and Deploy this code in RemixIDE
 	-Compile the Smart Contract
 	-Go to Deploy tab
-	-Select "Injected Provider - Metamask" as the Environment (Refer Fig 1.)
-	-Select "MyToken" Contract
+	-Select "Injected Provider - Metamask" as the Environment -Select "MyToken" Contract
 	-Deploy